cloudmesh-community/hid-sp18-516/tutorial/openstackcluster.md

 You should see your $CC_PREFIX-key added.

 Now to create the instances, all 3 instances can be launched at a time using the `nova boot` command:

-`nova boot --image CC-Ubuntu16.04 --min-count 1 --max-count 3 --key-name $CC_PREFIX-key --flavor m1.small $CC_PREFIX`
+`nova boot --image CC-Ubuntu16.04 --min-count 1 --max-count 3 --key-name
+$CC_PREFIX-key --flavor m1.small $CC_PREFIX`

-To see th list of instances created, type the following command:
+To see the list of instances created, type the following command:

 `nova list` or `openstack server list`